jhusain/task-lib/README.md

 ## Introducing Task

-A Task models an asynchronous unit of work which will eventually resolve with a value or reject with an error.
-In contrast, a Promise only models the eventual result of an asynchronous unit of work, not the work itself.
-That is why Tasks can be cancelled, and Promises can _not_.

 **Tasks are a more appropriate abstraction than Promises for most asynchronous APIs in user-interfaces.** You can use a Task to represent the next occurrence of an event, a network request, or an animation.
 A Task will make a best effort to clean up after itself as soon as all of its consumers stop observing its completion.
 When no longer observed, a Task can unhook an event handler, abort a network request, or stop an animation in-flight.

 Tasks can be composed in exactly the same way as Promises, but a Task can optionally cancel any scheduled asynchronous actions in the event that all of its observers stop observing its completion.
 Tasks have _nearly the same API as Promises_, with two important differences: